 The Sibling Issue – Emotions That May Arise When a Child in Your Family Has Sucrose Intolerance

 - A sense of guilt.
 Why him and not me?
-Siblings may also feel guilty if they ever have bad feelings toward the child with GSID.
+Siblings may also feel guilty if they ever have bad feelings toward the child with CSID.
 Allow the siblings to talk through their emotions, while offering emotional support.

 - Anger at the situation.
 Why us?
 Why our family?
 It is not fair.
 Reassure your child that this is normal and help them deal with it effectively.
 Help the sibling feel angry at the disorder, not at their brother or sister.

-GSID Diet and Meal Planning for the Family
+CSID Diet and Meal Planning for the Family

 As part of the big picture, allow siblings to take turns making typical family choices, such as TV programs or what the family may do for an outing.
-Additionally, a sibling who does not have GSID should not be required to adhere to a restricted diet or be penalized because another child in the family has GSID.
-However, it can be beneficial to create at least one family meal with as much common ground as possible, so the child with GSID feels included at family mealtimes.
+Additionally, a sibling who does not have CSID should not be required to adhere to a restricted diet or be penalized because another child in the family has CSID.
+However, it can be beneficial to create at least one family meal with as much common ground as possible, so the child with CSID feels included at family mealtimes.
 Maintaining a sense of fairness and understanding engages all the children to support one another.
 Accepting human differences and limitations while celebrating strengths with compassion is a life lesson for all.